nus-cs2113-AY2324S2/ip/docs/README.md

 ## Contributing

 Contributions to Lovie are welcome!
-Please feel free to open an issue or pull request on our GitHub repository for suggestions or bug reports
+Please feel free to open an issue or pull request on my GitHub repository for suggestions or bug reports.